-Finally the FBX11 comes with support for Google Assistant and Amazon Alexa.
-This is the lazy mans dream as you can sit back in your chair and just ask Google what your brisket temperature is at.
+Finally, the FireBoard 2 comes with support for Google Assistant and Amazon Alexa and Apple Watch.
+This is the lazy man’s dream as you can sit back in your chair and just ask Google what your brisket temperature is at.

 The bottom line:

-At a similar price point, I’d lean towards the Signals because I like a more functional transmitter.
-I spend more time around my smoker, so being able to easily check temps and control alarms on the actual unit is nice.
+At a similar price point, I’d lean towards the Fireboard 2 because of the improved battery life and support for 6 channels, but it’s super close.
+I like a more functional transmitter as I spend more time around my smoker, so being able to easily check temps and control alarms on the actual unit is nice.
 As is the waterproof and rugged design.

 If you want to check your temperatures on your phone, there’s really no competition you should just buy the Signals.